 Socialization Strategies

-Expose puppies to diverse sounds and surfaces before 16 weeks.
+Before 16 weeks, expose puppies to a variety of sounds and surfaces.
 Arrange controlled meetings with calm dogs and unfamiliar people.
-Carry treats during walks to reward calm reactions to bicycles or loud noises.
+Bring treats on walks to reward a calm response to bicycles or loud sounds.

 Involve all household members in training routines.
-Unified expectations prevent confusion—agree on command words and reward systems.
+Consistent expectations avoid confusion-agree on words of command and reward system.
 This teamwork helps balance protective instincts with family-friendly manners.

 Exercise Requirements and Mental Stimulation